bengeek06/pm-companies-api/README.md

 ## License

 This project is licensed under the GNU AGPLv3.
+See [LICENSE](LICENSE) and [COMMERCIAL-LICENCE.txt](COMMERCIAL-LICENCE.txt) for details.

 ---